Juan-S-Galindo/TFH-Project/README.md

 * Finally, sorting the columns to be in the following order: Address, City, State, Zip, Price, SqFt, Beds, Baths, Link

-Once the data was cleaned, we created a new file in **csv format**
+Once the data was cleaned, we created a new file in **csv format**.

-The code for the transformation process can be found here: 'Zillow Scrapper/Transform_Zillow.ipynb' The data output can be found here: 'Zillow Scrapper/Foreclosed_homes.csv'
+The code for the transformation process can be found here: 'Zillow Scrapper/Transform_Zillow.ipynb'

+The data output can be found here: 'Zillow Scrapper/Foreclosed_homes.csv'

 ### Trulia

-Transformation of [truliaOutput.csv]('Trulia Scrapper/truliaOutput.csv') to a file that can be used in a database involved cleaning the data.
+Transformation of truliaOutput.csv to a file that can be used in a database involved cleaning the data.
 This process included the following:

 * Removing the redundancies in the bedroom and bathroom columns by removing 'bd' and 'ba' respectively.